 The expected final URL would have been in the following form:

 As you might have seen until now, there was no check in the code to verify if the path appended to the googleplex.com subdomain began indeed with a slash (“/”).
 An attacker could have supplied a value like “.1337hackz.com/” and in consequence, initiate a GET request to the following URL:

 As a result, the JSON code was loaded from the attacker’s controlled website, who could then alter the content a legit article in almost any way he wanted (he could, for example, modify titles, images or body content).

 I was ready to create a new report and inform Google about this finding when I decided to take one last shot and see if there isn’t any way to escalate this vulnerability to a reflected XSS.
 This is how I got to the following lines of code:

 However, the CSP header blocked any attempt to load this kind of resource.
-Nevertheless, I decided to pack up all these details and sent them to Google, since from my point of view was a valid finding and also could have been exploited by an attacker.
+Nevertheless, I decided to pack up all these details and sent them to Google since from my point of view this was a valid finding which could have been exploited by an attacker.

 Google Security Team accepted this vulnerability and fixed it very fast, as always.
 Surprisingly, they treated this bug as an XSS and rewarded it accordingly to the VRP rules.

 For me, this story demonstrates once again that even if an application might seem secure at first sight, it might have a security bug.
 The most important thing is to stay creative and never lose your motivation.